-- Preheat the oven to 200°C. Begin by chopping the stalks of the broccoli off and cutting them into uniformly sized florets, not too big or too small is best.
+- Preheat the oven to 200°C. Begin by chopping the broccoli into uniform florets, not too big or small is best.
 Place on a baking tray along with any other veggies you'd like (you may need two trays for this) and drizzle with olive oil, salt and pepper.
 Toss with your hands to coat.
 Once oven is preheated, put the veggies in to roast.

-- Meanwhile, combine the buckwheat with 2 cups of water, the curry powder, a little salt and pepper and the savoury yeast.
-Bring to the boil, reduce to a simmer and cover.
+- Meanwhile, combine the buckwheat in a pot with 1 & 3/4 cups of water, the curry powder, a little salt and pepper and the savoury yeast.
+Bring to the boil then reduce to a simmer.

 - While the broccoli and buckwheat cook, make the dressing by whisking the tahini and walnut oil with salt and pepper to taste.

-- Give the buckwheat a stir and check on the veggies - they are ready when the broccoli is slightly brown around the edges.
+- Give the buckwheat a stir and check on the veggies - they are ready when the broccoli is crisp and slightly brown around the edges.